TomasTomecek/the-real-blog/content/post/producing-up-to-date-images.md

-Even though Docker Hub supports automated builds — triggering builds when you push to a git repository, you still need to actually push to your git repository in order to get a image build.
+Even though Docker Hub supports automated builds — triggering builds when you push to a git repository, you still need to actually push to your git repository in order to get the image build.
 That is pretty tedious, to just update versions and run tests to verify it works.
 It would be much simpler to let it update itself automatically and just resolve issues.